 The Phase 3 DAYLIGHT study is a global, multi-center, randomized pivotal study designed to evaluate the efficacy and safety of high-frequency tarcocimab in patients with treatment-naïve wet AMD.
 Patients are randomized to receive either tarcocimab on a monthly dosing regimen or to receive standard-of-care aflibercept on a fixed dosing regimen of every 8-weeks after three monthly loading doses per its label.
-The primary endpoint is the average of weeks 40, 44 and 48.
+The primary endpoint is at year one.
 The DAYLIGHT study is intended to clarify the efficacy of tarcocimab to treat high need patients with wet AMD and, if successful, is intended to serve as the basis for approval in wet AMD with monthly dosing.
 DAYLIGHT has completed enrollment of approximately 550 patients worldwide and we expect to announce topline data in mid-2023.